SeanHwangG/test/math/geometry/geometry/KT_zanzibar.md

 > Question

-* only double is possible
+* Only double is possible
-* print the lower bound for the number of turtles not born on Zanzibar
+* Print the lower bound for the number of turtles not born on Zanzibar

 ```txt
 3